nthnn/Uartix/README.md

 See the complete documentation [here](https://uartix.vercel.app).

+## Why?

+- The Raspberry Pi Pico, with its dual-core ARM Cortex-M0+ processor, offers a powerful yet affordable platform for hardware-level computation.
+- Uartix provides a specialized environment where developers can perform complex mathematical operations directly on the hardware.
+- On a Raspberry Pi Pico, Uartix offers a cost-effective solution compared to many external coprocessors.
+- Uartix enhances the capabilities of the Raspberry Pi Pico by simplifying the development process with hardware-level mathematical calculations.
+- The Raspberry Pi Pico, with its energy-efficient ARM Cortex-M0+ cores, offers a low-power solution for performing mathematical calculations which is perfect for Uartix runtime execution.
+- Why not?
+I was bored when I started developing this.

 ## Getting Started

+Before installing Uartix, ensure you have JDK 22 (or OpenJDK) installed on your system.

 ### Linux

-On Ubuntu and other Linux distro with `dpkg`, you can simply download the `*.deb` file from [release page](https://github.com/nthnn/Uartix/releases), then install Uartix as shown below:
+On Ubuntu and other Linux distro with `dpkg`, you can simply download the `*.deb` file from [release page](https://github.com/nthnn/Uartix/releases) and install Uartix with the following command:

 ```shell
 sudo dpkg -i uartix_*.deb